Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Gravity-induced Electric Field as a Memory Source

 The density variation of electrons must align with the atoms to maintain electrical neutrality within the conductor.
 Modeled as free electron gas, the corresponding averaged thermal energy of the electrons in a metallic conductor is $\epsilon = 3 (3 \pi^2 n)^{2/3}/10 m_e$, and the Fermi pressure is $p = 2 n \epsilon /3$.
 Due to the change in density, different from nucleons, electrons will be subjected to an additional upward Fermi pressure force,

 where the energy density of free electrons is $u_e \equiv n_0 \epsilon$.
-The compression of the lattice under the Earth gravity induces an electric field ${\bf E}$ within the conductor.
+The displacements of nuclei and electrons differ under the Earth gravity, which induces an dipole-electric field ${\bf E}$ in a conductor.
 This electric field force acting on the electrons balances their gravitational force and the fermi pressure,